 Automated Checks – Make sure that old rules are still valid when developing new

 Performance – Make sure to distribute the load in a way that scales

-The DynaMaker cloud services is designed to respect these guidelines and be a long term puzzle piece in your digital ecosystem.
+The DynaMaker cloud service is designed to respect these guidelines and be a long-term puzzle piece in your digital ecosystem.

-To get started with building online dynamic tools and transforming you industry to the modern manufacturing age we offer webinars, online training, on site training and ready templates and examples.
+To get started with building online dynamic tools and transforming your industry to the modern manufacturing age we offer webinars, online training, on-site training and ready templates and examples.

-Next upcoming webinar that focus on a general introduction to the DynaMaker cloud service will be held at 24/4.
-Perfect for you that are curious on how the platform works, how you can use it in your ecosystem of other solutions, and how you can get started!
+The next upcoming webinar that focuses on a general introduction to the DynaMaker cloud service will be held on April 24.
+Perfect for you that are curious about how the platform works, how you can use it in your ecosystem of other solutions, and how you can get started!

-The webinar will focus on how to get you started with tool building in a standardized way and will be followed by more with more specific focus on different areas.
+The webinar will focus on how to get you started with tool building in a standardized way and will be followed by more webinars with a specific focus on different areas.

-This year the big industry fair Hannover Messe have partnered up with Sweden and the engineers behind DynaMaker, team SkyMaker, will be there showcasing mass customization solutions for the modern industry.
+This year the big industry fair Hannover Messe has partnered up with Sweden and the engineers behind DynaMaker, team SkyMaker, will be there showcasing mass customization solutions for the modern industry.

 The fair is from 1/4 to 5/4 so if you are close by Hannover during that week you have an excellent opportunity to come by the Swedish Pavilion in hall 27, and meet with the team in one of our demo stations: Smart Control & Quality (#7).
 There will be plenty of other interesting Swedish companies present and we hope that you will find the entire pavilion inspiring!